wptrainingteam/learn-wp-content/blog-posts/introducing-mcp-adapter.md

 # From Abilities to AI Agents: Introducing the WordPress MCP Adapter

+One of the major new developer updates to come to WordPress 6.9 release was the **Abilities API**.
+You can read the full introduction to [The Abilities API](https://developer.wordpress.org/news/2025/11/introducing-the-wordpress-abilities-api/) to learn more about its design, and use cases, but it's a new way for plugins and themes to expose functionality in a standardized, cross-context manner.

+One of the other major benefits of the Abilities API is that it **lays the groundwork for AI integration**.
+By defining abilities with clear input/output schemas and permission checks, plugins can make their functionality discoverable and callable by AI agents.

-The Abilities API makes WordPress functionality **discoverable, typed, and executable** across PHP, JavaScript, and REST.
-The **MCP Adapter** takes the next step: it lets modern AI tools (like Claude Desktop, Claude Code, VS Code AI extensions, and other MCP clients) **discover and call those abilities directly**, as if your WordPress site were a built‑in AI toolset.[1]
+The **MCP Adapter** is the first official AI solution that builds on top of the Abilities API.
+It allows you to connect AI applications like Claude Desktop, Claude Code, GitHub Copilot, and other MCP enabled clients to any WordPress site, so that they can **discover and call those abilities directly**, as if your WordPress site were a built‑in AI toolset.

-This post is a follow-up to the Abilities API introduction and shows how to:

-- Install and initialize the WordPress MCP Adapter
-- Expose your existing abilities as **MCP tools, resources, and prompts**
-- Connect AI clients like **Claude** and **VS Code/Claude Code/Cursor/Copilot-style tools**
-- Use practical workflows (content inventory, diagnostics, refactoring) powered by your WordPress site

-***
+In this post, you'll learn what MCP is, how the WordPress MCP Adapter works, and how to get started exposing your abilities to AI agents.

 ## Quick recap: Abilities as the foundation